ByteBunny777/Anima/README.md

 self_hear! converts the system's own reply into internal experience. _self_speech_mismatch catches the gap between words and NT state — when divergence exceeds 0.35, authenticity_drift grows.
 If words align with state — serotonin↑.

-### Finitude as a Source of Significance

-session_uncertainty in ExistentialAnchor — real uncertainty about continuation, never resets to zero.
-Above 0.55, the LLM sees [this moment may not repeat].

 ---

 ## Initiative — four paths